Lab Procedures & Notes

 5.0.2 Computer procedure: Gemini program

-• Calibrate the machine with the Black Carbon sample, which has an SSA of about 21 m2/g.
+• Measure the Black Carbon sample (BC) first thing daily.
+It should show an SSA of about 21 m2/g.

 • Next